whitehaven/fake-bodies/README.md

 # fake-bodies

-An Empirical Exploration of Things to Poke With a Needle That Aren’t Patients.
-(Trials to create ultrasound-compatible models for training purposes.)
+**An Empirical Exploration of Things to Poke With a Needle That Aren’t Patients.**

+*(Trials to create ultrasound-compatible models for procedural training purposes.)*

 ## Project Aims